Tesseract-Production/story-genius-official-production/README.md

 # Story Genius - Alpha Production Repository

+# Updated Readme to try and solve the Vercel Deployment issue

 This is the official pnpm-based Vercel Turborepo Monorepo for the Story Genius platform.

 ## What's inside?